-Credit Hours: 3 Prerequisite: ENG 105 and ENG 220 Availability: On demand
+Credit Hours: 3 Prerequisite: ENG 105 and ENG 220

 ENG 380 Creative Non-Fiction

 This workshop-style course provides advanced students with the opportunity to apply their writing skills in non-fiction prose genres, such as journalism and scientific writing.
 It emphasizes research techniques and refines dramatic expression so as to engage an audience.